mama98/mama98.github.io/README.md

 ![Terminal Spaceship](pictures/Terminal_End.png)

-This Project is developped by the GameLab team members [Jeremy Ha](https://github.com/Jeremykaito) and [Marine Beurotte](https://github.com/mama98) and funded by the [Centre de Recherche Interdisciplinaire of Paris](https://cri-paris.org/en).
+This Project is the property of [Centre de Recherche Interdisciplinaire of Paris](https://cri-paris.org/en).
+It was developped by the GameLab team members [Jeremy Ha](https://github.com/Jeremykaito) (Game Designer) and [Marine Beurotte](https://github.com/mama98) (Developper) and funded by the CRI.

 [Exile To Home V1](https://projects.cri-paris.org/projects/gTqYqiV1/des)